jjmedinaariza/modelling_book/docs/04-carpentry.md

 ```

 Ok, this is a categorical unordered variable, we know that.
 But this kind of variables could be encoded into R as either *character* vectors, *factor* variables, or as we have seen as well as *haven_labelled*.
 How you recode a variable is contingent in how it is encoded.
 Here we are going to show you how you would do the recoding with a *character* variable such as *isocntry* into another character variable we will call *region*.
 We will see later examples for how to recode *factors*.

+**Homework 4.2:**
+*Explain in your own words the difference between a character vector, a factor variable, and a haven_labelled vector*

 We will have a variable with four new categories (Western, Southern, Eastern, and Northern) whenever the right conditions are met.
 See the code below: